 Our drug development programs are at various stages of development and the historical rate of failures for product candidates is extremely high.
-In fact, we previously had an unsuccessful Phase III trial with our product candidate, pimavanserin.
-We are currently conducting the -020 Study, a Phase III trial with pimavanserin for the treatment of Parkinson's disease psychosis that we initiated in the third quarter of 2010.
-An unfavorable outcome in the -020 Study would be a major set-back for the program and for us, generally.
+In fact, we ended Phase I testing of AM-831 in 2012 and had previously had an unsuccessful Phase III trial with our most advanced product candidate, pimavanserin.
+Following the reporting of successful results from the Phase III -020 Study with pimavanserin in November 2012, we are planning a confirmatory Phase III study, the -021 Study, which is expected to start in the first half of 2013.
+An unfavorable outcome in the -021 Study would be a major set-back for the program and for us, generally.
 In particular, an unfavorable outcome in this or other studies in our pimavanserin program may require us to delay, reduce the scope of, or eliminate this program and could have a material adverse effect on us and the value of our common stock.
-In addition to our pimavanserin program, we also have clinical programs in collaboration with Allergan for the treatment of chronic pain and glaucoma, which are in Phase II and Phase I development, respectively, and a clinical program for the treatment of schizophrenia in Phase I development with Meiji Seika Pharma.
+In addition to our pimavanserin program, we also have clinical programs in collaboration with Allergan for the treatment of chronic pain and glaucoma, which have reached Phase II and Phase I development, respectively, and we expect to commence a Phase II study with pimavanserin for patients with Alzheimer's disease psychosis in the second half of 2013.